ibm-cloud-docs/EventStreams/satellite.md

 * sufficient access to create the required resources in both accounts

+## Steps overview

+What are we trying to achieve?

+1. Provision an {{site.data.keyword.Bluemix_notm}} Satellite location.
+This enables you to bring your own hosts to the {{site.data.keyword.Bluemix_notm}} and provision {{site.data.keyword.Bluemix_notm}} services onto your machines.
+The examples in this topic mainly discuss AWS as the host provider because for our Beta release, we have mainly focused on AWS EC2.

+   For provisioning and machine selection for {{site.data.keyword.messagehub}}' requirements, see [Setting up your AWS machines](/docs/EventStreams?topic=EventStreams-aws).

+   Our steps follow the **Public cloud** > **Other cloud** type provisioning flow.
+However, you might be able to use these steps to deploy and configure Satellite for any hosts.

+   Note that block storage and ingress requirements are not currently discussed in detail.
+We're planning to fill this gap later.

+2. We'll discuss provisioning the AWS infrastructure.

+3. After adding enough machines to your Satellite location, we'll proceed to provision an {{site.data.keyword.messagehub}} for Satellite instance.

+4. We'll then create a block storage assignment for {{site.data.keyword.messagehub}}' purposes from AWS into your new {{site.data.keyword.messagehub}} cluster.

+5. The ongoing provisioning now automatically attaches the block storage to your {{site.data.keyword.messagehub}} cluster, the provisioning completes, and you'll be ready to use {{site.data.keyword.messagehub}}.

 ### Steps

 1. Sign in to {{site.data.keyword.Bluemix_notm}} and target your target account.
 2. Create a service-to-service binding between {{site.data.keyword.messagehub}} and Satellite in your {{site.data.keyword.Bluemix_notm}} account, if you haven't already done so.
+You can verify this by navigating to the following page: **{{site.data.keyword.Bluemix_notm}} dashboard** > **Manage** > **Account** > **Manage access and users** > **Access (IAM)** page > **Authorizations**.

    ```
    Role: All